top of page

 PROJECT 5 - TRANSLATING OUR RESEARCH TO HUMANS

 One of the ultimate goals of our research is to develop new treatments for mental health disorders.
-Through our collaborations with other research groups (e.g. Emily Holmes' group) we aim to translate our research to experimental medicine and ultimately patient studies.
+Through our collaborations with other research groups (e.g. Emily Holmes' group) we aim to translate our research to experimental medicine and ultimately patient studies, for those with lived experience of PTSD and/or OCD.

 bottom of page